 We return to Antigua to spend more time to explore the city, shop, and check out optional activities in the area.

-Optional activities include visiting a macadamia nut and coffee plantations, biking around Antigua's surrounding hills and salsa lessons.
+Optional activities include visiting a macadamia nut farm, checking out a coffee plantation, biking around Antigua's surrounding hills or taking a salsa lesson.

 Big Night Out